“Let Care & Compassion be our Legacy”

 Donations to The Llama Sanctuary are tax deductible.
 If you would like a tax receipt please complete the Tax Receipt Form

-The Llama Sanctuary Bottle Drive
+for auto-deposit to The Llama Sanctuary

 VISIT THE LLAMA SANCTUARY